thompsonshi2020/currencyfair/README.md

   **iii) Message Frontend**

-  -The mentioned 3 types of dimensions are shown on frontend as below:
+  - The mentioned 3 types of dimensions are shown on frontend as below:

     - Summary of Top 5 Country Trades
     - Summary of Top 10 Country Trades with Trading Pairs